FaiLuReH3Ro/FaiLuReH3Ro/README.md

 <h2>ℹ️ About</h2>

-I am a graduate student at The University of Texas at Dallas pursuing a Master’s in Information Technology and Management, specializing in data analysis.
-With skills in Python, SQL, and data visualization, I will transform data into actionable insights.
-Additionally, I have experience with UX Design and front-end development through my undergraduate studies.
+I’m a Master’s student at The University of Texas at Dallas, specializing in data analysis and aspiring to become a data scientist.
+I enjoy using Python, SQL, R, and visualization tools to explore datasets, uncover insights, and apply advanced statistics to real-world problems.

 <h2>👨🏻‍💻 Data Analysis/Science Projects</h2>